RadimCech/Ballistics_demo/README.md

-Run these commands to install:
+# Run these commands to install with conan:

 conan install . --build=missing